rianoc/MQTT_blog/README.md

 ### Storing config data

 Storing config data is straightforward by monitoring for incoming messages in topics matching `homeassistant/sensor/*/config`.
-As each new sensor configuration arrives we extract it's `state_topic` and subscribe to it.
+As each new sensor configuration arrives we extract its `state_topic` and subscribe to it.

 ```q
 sensorConfig:([name:`$()] topic:`$();state_topic:`$();opts:())